-23,714 occupants of passenger vehicles were killed in motor vehicle crashes in 2016, an increase of nearly 5% over 2015.
-Of the passenger vehicle occupant fatalities for which restraint use was known, 48% were not wearing seat belts.
+23,551 occupants of passenger vehicles were killed in motor vehicle crashes in 2017.
+Of the passenger vehicle occupant fatalities for which restraint use was known, 47% were not wearing seat belts.
 States with primary enforcement laws have higher seat belt use rates.
 Moreover, a study conducted by IIHS found that when states strengthen their laws from secondary to primary enforcement, driver death rates decline by an estimated 7%.